latest nhpb_banner 1__compressed

 • Grants for medicines and prescription drugs

 • Free stuff for seasonal needs, including back to school supplies, Christmas toys from Angel Tree and Thanksgiving meals.
+There will even be occasional Christmas trees giving out, and look here for where to get a free Christmas tree.

-While the funds they have available are limited and distributed on a first come first serve basis, you can contact the Salvation Army at (843) 761-8626 for help.
+While the funds they have available are limited and distributed on a first come first serve basis, you can contact the Salvation Army at (843) 747-5271 or (843) 761-8626 for help.
 They also offer parents with kids free school supplies, clothes (for children or the kid) and even free back to school supplies.
 Learn more on Salvation Army Berkeley County assistance programs.

-Human Services Commission of Charleston region provides support to Berkeley County as well.
-They offer a number of resources ranging from utility assistance from Project Share and other programs to emergency rental assistance and homeless prevention.
-The non-profit, government affiliated organization is one of the leading places to contact.
-Other aid may be food, Youth Education, loans for housing needs such as repairs, and information on job training.
+• The non-profit, government affiliated organization is one of the leading places to contact.
+Other aid may be free food, groceries, Youth Education, loans for housing needs such as repairs, and information on job training.
 Click here more information Human Service Commission assistance programs.

 Emergency eviction assistance - Income qualified families as well as the homeless can seek help.
 Agencies support the region, including Berkeley County.
 They can direct a tenant to legal aid, review housing discrimination laws, and place a person into a shelter among other services.
 Some limited financial help for rent arrears or a deposit may be available using government grants.
 Click more details Charleston tri-county area eviction help.